jcelaya/hdrmerge/index.md

 ### v0.3: The first public version of HDRMerge

-* Supports any raw format supported by LibRaw.
+* Supports most raw format supported by LibRaw (No foveon of Fuji formats for the moment).
 * Automatic alignment of small translations.
 * Automatic crop to the optimal size.
 * Automatic merge mask creation.
 The mask identifies the best source image for each pixel of the output.